 Landed Properties

-Landed Property or Houses are pretty common in most parts of the world.
-But in land scarce Singapore, it is viewed by many locals as the housing equivalent of reaching the top tiers of the society’s social ladder.
-Less than 5% of the population live in landed property.
+Landed property or houses are common in most parts of the world.
+But in land scarce Singapore, only the wealthiest segment of the society and those who inherited them live there, which is less than 5% of the population.

 Co-Living